Level of repair analysis

-Level of repair analysis (LORA) is used as an analytical methodology used to determine where an item will be replaced, repaired, or discarded based on cost considerations and operational readiness requirements.
-For a complex engineering system containing thousands of assemblies, sub-assemblies, components, organized into several levels of indenture and with a number of possible repair decisions, LORA seeks to determine an optimal provision of repair and maintenance facilities to minimize overall system life-cycle costs.
+In logistics support planning, Level of repair analysis (LORA) is a prescribed procedure used to determine optimal repair and maintenance policies for complex engineering systems.
+For systems containing large numbers of assemblies, subassemblies, and components organized into multiple levels of indenture and subject to multiple repair decisions, LORA seeks to determine an optimal provision of repair and maintenance facilities so as to minimize overall life-cycle costs.

 Logistics personnel examine not only the cost of the part to be replaced or repaired but all of the elements required to make sure the job is done correctly.
 This includes the skill level of personnel, support equipment required to perform the task, test equipment required to test the repaired product, and the facilities required to house the entire operation.

 Process

 LORA establishes when and where each unit will be repaired and determines if it is more cost effective to discard an item than attempt to repair it.
 While this kind of analysis seems costly and unnecessary, at enterprise scales over many years, significant cost savings can be realized.

 For example, the LORA process may discover that replacing a part actually costs hundreds of times that amount, when all cost are considered (maintenance manpower, warehousing facilities, shipping, etc.).
 If this part is replaced hundreds of times per year, over the course of many years, then there may be an opportunity to save money by adjusting the repair process to leverage this economy of scale (reliability improvements, component repair, etc.).

 This analysis drives the maintenance support for each repairable unit analyzed.
 LORA is the most important physical supportability analysis business decision made during acquisition of a system.

-LORA is performed in two steps (SAE Standard AS1390A):
+LORA is performed in two steps: